 Snorkeling with kids may sound like a challenge, but it’s a great way to instill curiosity and a love for the great outdoors!
-Because kids are naturally inquisitive, they love exploring and playing in the water, and will spend hours investigating the magical world under the waves.
+Because kids are naturally inquisitive, they love exploring and playing in the water and will spend hours investigating the magical world under the waves.

-Obviously you’ll need to pick out snorkeling gear that fits well, is high quality, and is rugged enough to withstand the abuse kids sometimes inflict on their belongings.
-Picking a high quality snorkel set is important, because poor quality snorkels can leak water, fog up easily, and ruin your kids snorkeling experience.
+Obviously, you’ll need to pick out snorkeling gear that fits well, is high quality, and is rugged enough to withstand the abuse kids sometimes inflict on their belongings.
+Picking a high-quality snorkel set is important because poor quality snorkels can leak water, fog up easily, and ruin your kid’s snorkeling experience.

 Quick Answer: 5 Best Kids Snorkel Sets

-Snorkeling Gear for kids explained
+Snorkeling Gear for Kids Explained

-Most kids snorkeling gear comes as a set with a mask, snorkel and fins.
+Most kids snorkeling gear comes as a set with a mask, snorkel, and fins.
 Obviously, safety is the number one priority when it comes to gear for your kids.
 If your child is young and not yet comfortable swimming on their own, be sure to get them a snorkel vest or arm floaties.
-A snorkel vest will keep them floating horizontally in the water.
+A snorkeling vest will keep them floating horizontally in the water.
 Also, make sure to bring a good waterproof sunscreen, as the water will amplify the amount of UV rays from the sun.

 Kids Snorkel Masks

 Getting a well-fitting snorkel mask that doesn’t leak is the key to a fun snorkeling experience.
 If possible, have your child try on the mask and ensure it’s a good fit before use.
 The seal around the mask, called the skirt, should be airtight and comfortable.
-It should not be too tight, or have any gaps.
+It should not be too tight or have any gaps.
 Look for a good quality silicone skirt, as they tend to be the most comfortable.

 A good mask should also have tempered glass lenses.
-These heat treated lenses offer great eye protection and are scratch resistant.
+These heat-treated lenses offer great eye protection and are scratch-resistant.
 Lastly, make sure your kid can adjust the strap on the back of the mask.
 This is what keeps the mask and snorkel in position and should be comfortable to wear for prolonged periods.

 After the mask, the snorkel itself is probably the most important piece of kids snorkeling gear.
 The snorkel tube should fit comfortably on your child’s head, which is why it’s important to get the right size.
-Using an adult sized snorkel is not a good idea.
+Using an adult-sized snorkel is not a good idea.
 The mouthpiece on kids snorkels are made to fit a smaller mouth, and an adult one would prevent proper snorkel use.

 As you may know, most snorkels nowadays incorporate a dry top system.
 This prevents any water from entering the snorkel when the tip of the snorkel is below the water.
 This is an especially good idea for kids, as they are just learning to snorkel, and might accidentally swallow saltwater otherwise.
 A purge valve is another feature to look for, which allows any excess water in the snorkel to be expelled out by blowing.
 Most snorkels will have this feature.

 Kids snorkeling fins are similar to adult snorkeling fins, although smaller.
 Similarly to adult fins, they come in closed heel and open heel styles.
 Because kids are constantly outgrowing things, the open heel style is the way to go.
-That way, you can precisely adjust the fit of the fin, and as your kids feet grow, you can adjust the heel strap for a good fit.
+That way, you can precisely adjust the fit of the fin, and as your kid’s feet grow, you can adjust the heel strap for a good fit.

 Different levels of fin stiffness are also available.
-Stiffer fins will allow your kid to swim harder and faster, but are a bit more effort to use.
-Softer fins are more forgiving and easier to use, but don’t swim as fast.
+Stiffer fins will allow your kid to swim harder and faster but are a bit more effort to use.
+Softer fins are more forgiving and easier to use but don’t swim as fast.
 So for younger kids, softer fins are the way to go, as they make learning to snorkel much easier.

 Top 5 Snorkel Sets for Kids